Ayushi08G/Crypto-Based-Attendance-Reward-System/README.md

 ## Project Vision

-Our vision is to transform the educational landscape by:
+Our vision is to transform the educational landscape by :

 - **Eliminating Traditional Attendance Issues**: Removing manual errors, disputes, and fraudulent attendance marking through blockchain transparency
 - **Incentivizing Student Engagement**: Creating a token-based economy that rewards consistent participation and academic commitment